Billie-LS/snaking_fintech_etf/README.md

 This project leverages Jupyter Lab v3.4.4 and python v3.7 with the following packages:

+* [numpy](https://numpy.org/doc/stable/) - Software library, NumPy is the fundamental package for scientific computing in Python, provides vast functionality.

 * [pandas](https://pandas.pydata.org/docs/) - Software library written for the python programming language for data manipulation and analysis.

-* [read_csv](https://pandas.pydata.org/docs/reference/api/pandas.read_csv.html) - From 'pandas', reads a comma-separated values (csv) file into DataFrame.
+* [read_sql_query](https://pandas.pydata.org/docs/reference/api/pandas.read_sql_query.html) - From 'pandas', read SQL query into a DataFrame; returns a DataFrame corresponding to the result set of the SQL query string.

 * [concat](https://pandas.pydata.org/docs/reference/api/pandas.concat.html) - From 'pandas', concatenate pandas objects along a particular axis, allows optional set logic along the other axes.

-* [numpy](https://numpy.org/doc/stable/) - Software library, NumPy is the fundamental package for scientific computing in Python, provides vast functionality.

-* [Path](https://docs.python.org/3/library/pathlib.html) - From pathlib - Object-oriented filesystem paths, Path instantiates a concrete path for the platform the code is running on.

 * [hvplot](https://hvplot.holoviz.org/user_guide/Introduction.html) - provides a high-level plotting API built on HoloViews that provides a general and consistent API for plotting data into numerous formats listed within linked documentation.

+* [SQLAlchemy](https://www.sqlalchemy.org/) - the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL.

+* [Engine](https://docs.sqlalchemy.org/en/14/core/engines.html) - From 'SQLAlchemy', the starting point for any SQLAlchemy application; creates a tailored Dialect object, as well as a Pool object which will establish a DBAPI connection.

+* [Inspection](https://docs.sqlalchemy.org/en/14/core/inspection.html) - From 'SQLAlchemy', inspection module provides the inspect() function, which delivers runtime information about a wide variety of SQLAlchemy objects, both within the Core as well as the ORM.

 ### **Hardware used for development**